WhiteInfinite/AIMS/README.md

 # AIMS
-Animal integrated monitoring system(AIMS) is an Al software that can collect and analyse data regarding health of animals and produce information about widespread diseases in an area, which medicine is more required in that area and to provide users with precautionary methods stop the spread of these diseases.
+Animal Integrated Monitoring System(AIMS) is an Al software that can collect and analyse data regarding health of animals and produce information about widespread diseases in an area, to find which medicine is more required in that particular area and to provide users with precautionary methods to stop the spread of these diseases.

 The stacks used in this software are:-
 Data Storage Stack